fsfw-dresden/schulstick-tutorial-docs/README.md

 ### Development Environment

+#### Using Nix

-For development work, enter the development shell:
+For development work using Nix, enter the development shell:

 ```bash
 # Enter development environment